-Nearly four in ten leaders do

-not know if any type of legal,

-financial or procurement team

-has reviewed the meeting/eventTwo in te
+Nearly four in ten leaders do not know if any type of legal, financial or procurement team has reviewed the meeting/event processes within the past year.

-they hav

-processprocesses within the past year.Two in te

 Two in ten leaders are certain they have not had any such process reviews.